Thursday, October 23, 2025

 3. On a generously-flour-dusted surface, roll the disc to a sheet about 3-4 mm thick.

-4. Using a ~4 inch cookie/biscuit cutter (or small bowl), cut discs out of the dough, and place them in mini-tartelette / standard muffin pan cavities.
-Using a small glass or your fingers, gently press the center of each disc to the bottom of each cavity; using your fingers, gently press the circumference of the discs to the sides of each cavity.
+4. Using a ~3 1/2 inch cookie/biscuit cutter (or small bowl), cut discs out of the dough, and place them in mini-tartelette / standard muffin pan cavities.
+Gently press the center of each disc to the bottom of each cavity and the circumference of each disc to the sides of each cavity.

-6. Using a fork, puncture the bottom of each disc a couple of times (to prevent air-pockets).
+6. Using a fork, puncture the bottom of each disc (to prevent air-pockets).

-7. Wrap the entire pan in plastic wrap (or put it in an air-tight freezer-safe container if you have a large enough one) and store in the freezer until ready to bake (at least 1 hour).
+7. Wrap the entire pan in plastic wrap or aluminum foil (or put it in an air-tight freezer-safe container if you have a large enough one) and store in the freezer until ready to bake (at least 1 hour).

 6. Pre-frosting assembly and baking:

-2. Remove pan from freezer.
-Fill the crusts with almond cream (up to about ~1/3 or 1/2 of the crust height).
+3. Remove pan from freezer.
+Fill the crusts with almond cream (not a ton - up to about ~1/3 of the crust height is enough).

 7. [optional] Frosting [can be prepared while tartelettes are in the oven]: